jfspps/howtos/SoftwareEngineering/Methdologies.md

 5. Testing code
 6. Maintenance

-The main drawack with the waterfall approach is that it does not accommodate change.
+The main drawback with the waterfall approach is that it does not accommodate change.
 Sometimes the customer will not know from the beginning what they need and they may also change their mind as the project is worked on.
 Such change would then involve going back and revising the plans.

 Along comes the _agile model_, which is broadly more effective than waterfall models, particularly for larger projects and teams.
 The [Agile Manifesto](https://agilemanifesto.org/) lists the principles behind Agile development.